Sydney-Informatics-Hub/nfcore-rnaseq/_episodes/05-nfcore-rnaseq.md

 - XXX
 ---

-This episode gives an overview of the nfcore-rnaseq pipeline.
+This episode provides an overview of the nfcore-rnaseq pipeline.

 ## nfcore-rnaseq